Mission, Values, Objective, and Goals Statement

-Mission: The Polonia Institute mission is to actively promote and protect the interests of Poland, the Polish people and Polonia in the United States and around the world.
+Mission: The mission of the Polonia Institute is to actively promote and protect the interests of Poland, the Polish people, and Polonia in the United States and around the world.

-Our natural partners include Polish and North American organizations, Polish and Slavic Studies Chairs or Institutes at American universities, and other organizations with missions compatible with ours.
+Our natural partners include Polish and North-American organizations, Polish and Slavic Studies Chairs, Institutes at American universities, and other organizations with missions compatible with ours.

-Funding: In its operations the Institute relies on donations from individuals, organizations, and foundations.
+Funding: In its operations, the Polonia Institute relies on donations from individuals, organizations, and foundations.

-- Establish a Task Force against Anti-Polish Bias with mission to highlight Poland’s strengths and create a positive attitude toward Poland and Polish people.
+- Establish a Task Force against anti-Polish bias with the mission to highlight Poland’s strengths and promote a positive image of Poland and the Polish people.

 - Cooperate with various ethnic groups, particularly those from the Central-Eastern European “Intermarium” countries.

-- Foster the growth of Polonia Institute membership and funding via internal cooperation and engaging external partners.
+- Foster the growth of the Polonia Institute’s membership and funding via internal cooperation and engaging external partners.